Media development: Other advocacy organizations

 Committee to Protect Journalists—CPJ is a nonprofit that “defends the rights of journalists to report the news without fear of reprisal.”
 It also keeps track of journalists injured or killed worldwide.

 The Dart Center for Journalists & Trauma—based at the University of Washington, Dart does workshops on journalist safety.

-Developing Radio Partners—DRP is a nonprofit that develops community radio in developing countries.

 The Poynter Institute—Poynter trains journalists online and on site at its St. Petersburg, Florida campus.

 Investigative Reporters and Editors—IRE, based at the University of Missouri, is the world's oldest and largest association of investigative journalists and it trains several thousand journalists each year.

 The International Women's Media Foundation—IWMF is a global network of women journalists that runs leadership and training seminars in 22 countries.

-Visual Editors is a non-profit charity that provides online resources for developing journalists and low-cost seminars in four countries.

 Academic programs

 There are a number of academic programs at universities around the country that do work on media development issues or engage in media development of their own.